 - Minimise the risk.
 Keep them safe.
 If they throw themselves to the ground, allow them to do this, but guide them so that they do not hurt themselves.
 If there is head banging, use a pillow or your hand to keep their head from hitting a hard surface.

 - Be consistent.
 Avoid confrontation.
-Avoid physically restraining if possible, stopping the movements may actually cause the behaviour to continue or get worse.
+Avoid physically restraining unless you believe their behaviour is putting them at risk.
 Avoid paying too much attention or showing too much reaction.

 - Rewards and praise.
 Use positive reinforcement through praise when they get things right or are beginning to calm down: ‘You did what I told you to do as soon as I asked’.
 ‘You’re swallowing your medicine, even though you’re angry’.
 ‘You’re not grabbing now’.
 ‘You’ve stopped shouting’.